buzdugan/mlops_zoomcamp/README.md

 - MLFlow for model experimentation, tracking, and registry
 - Prefect for workflow orchestration
 - AWS for cloud infrastructure: EC2 instance, RDS database and S3 bucket
-- docker for deployment (daily scoring)
+- docker for deployment (simulated daily scoring)

 # Steps Overview